microsoft/PowerApps-TestEngine/HOW_TO_CONTRIBUTE.md

 ## Local branch strategy

 When implementing your contributions in your forked repository it is recommended that you employ a feature branch strategy.
 This means that you will have a branch for each feature or bug fix that your contribute.
 This approach helps keep the review process as simple as possible.
 We recommend naming your feature branches in a way that identify the feature or bug fix your are working on by having the issue id in the branch name.
-For example yourgithubhandle-featurename-issuenumber **developer1-contributions-123** or featurename-issuenumber **contributions-333** if the feature relates to collaboration between multiple contributors.
+For example yourgithubhandle/featurename-issuenumber **grant-archibald-ms/contributions-333** or featurename-issuenumber **contributions-333** if the feature relates to collaboration between multiple contributors.

 ## Pull Requests